 Nevada hired veteran offensive coordinator Jay Norvell as head coach following a 5-7 season that saw both sides of the ball struggle.
-Norvell’s impact on the Wolf Pack offense may not be instant with uncertainties at quarterback, a group of unproven receivers and significant question marks up front.
-But he does have one of the Mountain West’s top running backs to lean on.
+Norvell’s impact on the Wolf Pack offense may not be instant with uncertainties at quarterback, running back a group of unproven receivers and significant question marks up front.
 The defense features a little more on the experience side, but few proven playmakers and everyone will be adjusting to a new system.
 An unforgiving road schedule only adds to the challenge facing Norvell and his staff, so don’t be surprised if Nevada takes another step backwards this fall.

 Previewing Nevada Football’s Offense for 2017

 New head coach Jay Norvell, a veteran offensive coordinator with stops at Oklahoma, Texas and Arizona State, has promised to revive a stagnant Nevada offense with an up-tempo, pass-happy spread attack.